OSGeo/grass/doc/development/style_guide.md

 We use the following tools in the continuous integration to ensure compliance with PEP8, consistent formatting, and readable and error-free code:

-- [flake8](https://flake8.pycqa.org/en/latest/) tool to ensure compliance with PEP8
+- [Flake8](https://flake8.pycqa.org/en/latest/) tool to ensure compliance with PEP8
-- [black](https://black.readthedocs.io/en/stable/) code formatter to ensure
+- [Black](https://black.readthedocs.io/en/stable/) code formatter to ensure
   consistent code formatting
-- [pylint](https://pylint.readthedocs.io/en/latest/) static code analyser to
+- [Pylint](https://pylint.readthedocs.io/en/latest/) static code analyser to
   find bad code practices or errors

-Note that while the entire GRASS code base is black formatted, full complience with PEP8 is still work in progress.
+Note that while the entire GRASS code base is Black formatted, full compliance with PEP8 is still work in progress.

 It is highly recommended to install and use [pre-commit](https://pre-commit.com)